Concurrency in C#: Step-by-Step Tutorial 2025

 Each time you run the script, you'll get a different order because it depends on which thread terminates first.

 The total execution time is slightly longer than 1 second, which makes sense as each request takes about 1 second.
-The requests are now made in parallel, and the execution time is:
+The requests now run in parallel, and the execution time is:

 Example